lbdremy/solr-node-client/README.md

 ## Test

 Tests are executed against a Solr instance in a Docker container.
-In order to execute them, run:
+In order to execute them on latest supported Solr version, run:

 ```
-npm run solr:start
+npm run solr:current:start
 npm test
 ```

+If you want to execute them on oldest Solr version supported, run `solr:legacy:start` instead.

 ## Test coverage